2018-10-13 Added overview and various other corrections and amplifications

-This document is an attempt to understand the Cold Mac utility module for you Eurorack synthesizers designed and manufactured by Whimsical Raps.Note: the following is an unofficial, customer-generated document and may contain errors.
+This document is an attempt to understand the Cold Mac utility module for Eurorack synthesizers, designed and manufactured by Whimsical Raps.Please note: this is an unofficial, customer-generated document and may contain errors.
 The author will attempt to correct any errors as he becomes aware of them.

 The faceplate of Cold Mac contains a whopping 20 jacks.
 This document refers to each jack by its label in capital letters (e.g., SLOPE).
 Alas, a number of the jacks are labeled redundantly or with pictograms that don’t translate readily to words, so, taking a syntactic cue from the official documentation, we’ve adopted these names for those jacks:

-With no inputs, each of the outputs (except MAC) emits CV according to SURVEY as indicated by the little graphs by the jacks.
+With no external inputs, each of the outputs (except MAC) emits CV according to the position of SURVEY as indicated by the little graphs by the jacks.

 Due to normalizations, FOLLOW and LOCATION also emit CV based on SURVEY (more below).

-You can certainly use this default CV output directly, but perhaps the primary use case is to patch modulation sources into the inputs, maybe layer in some self-patching within Cold Mac, and thereby erect a more complex web of signal processing.
+You can certainly use this default CV output directly, or you can break one or more of the normalizations in one or more of the inputs, substituting your own modulation sources.
+You can also layer in some self-patching bewteen Cold Mac outputs and inputs, and thereby erect a more complex web of signal processing.

 One way to try to understand how this works is a visual model.
 (This approach may not work for everyone.)
 The following set of graphs illustrate how a slow LFO is affected by the various elementary patch combinations, across the sweep of SURVEY.
 A graph of how the same LFO signal might be affected by a conventional linear attenuator is provided for contrast.